 The extent to which you interact with the tax system will depend on your personal circumstances.
 You should normally expect to have to pay tax on any kind of income arising from working, whether for yourself or for an employer, and on all investment income: for example, bank interest or property income.
 Where you are living within the UK can affect what tax you pay because Scotland has exercised its powers to set its own rates and bands of Scottish Income tax.

 Once you have sorted out what income you have that may be liable to UK taxation, you can then use the other areas of this website to minimise the tax you pay as you go along or to help you claim a refund, if one is due.

 Where can I find more information about the UK tax system?

 Much guidance about the general tax system is available from HM Revenue & Customs (HMRC – the UK tax authorities).
 This information is often not specifically aimed at students and especially not at international students, so you should find the information on this website helpful.
-You may also wish to consult the LITRG migrants guidance and factsheets.
+You may also wish to consult our migrants section.
 There is some limited guidance for international students studying in the UK on GOV.UK.

 - What is the tax residence position of international students?